Reason.fm Logo

 None of this replaces traditional institutions.
 Universities, regulators, and financial authorities remain essential for setting standards, conducting research, and maintaining credibility in the financial system.
 Their role provides the foundation on which broader financial education can build.

 What podcasts do well is translate complex ideas into accessible conversations.
+According to Edison Research's Infinite Dial 2024, 47% of Americans ages 12 and older now listen to a podcast monthly, a figure that has grown by nearly 50% in the last five years.
 Increasingly, institutions recognize that value.
 Some central banks have started experimenting with podcasts and long-form audio to explain economic policy to wider audiences.
 Institutions such as the Bank of England and the European Central Bank now publish podcast series that discuss topics like inflation, financial stability, and everyday money decisions in a more conversational format.
 Instead of competing with podcast media, many institutions now use it to reach audiences where attention naturally gathers.

 Financial education is evolving alongside the media people use every day.
 Podcasts have not replaced traditional sources of knowledge, but they have changed how that knowledge spreads.
 By combining expert perspectives with conversational explanation, they make complex ideas easier to approach and discuss.